Information Center for Issuers

 List of Documents

 Here is a general list of documents that are typically used during Sustainalytics' ESG Risk Rating assessment process.
 This list is not exhaustive.
-You may submit other relevant supporting documents that are not listed here, as long as they meet Sustainalytics’ criteria.
+You may submit other relevant supporting documents that are not listed here, providing they meet Sustainalytics’ criteria.

 • Annual Report